FREQUENTLY ASKED QUESTIONS

 All Home Health clinicians are 100% fully vaccinated.
 Staff are provided with PPE (masks, gowns, gloves, shields, hand sanitizer).

 Every Home Care caregiver is screened at the start of each shift via our specialized App which immediately notifies a supervisor of any symptoms.
-We are adhering to federal and state mandates and working towards 100% caregiver vaccination.
-All staff are provided with PPE (masks, gowns, gloves, shields, hand sanitizer.)
+We adhere to all federal and state mandates and have 100% staff and caregiver vaccination compliance.
+All staff is provided with PPE (masks, gowns, gloves, shields, and hand sanitizer.)